 All are invited to receive the gifts of God, and we believe that ALL means ALL!
 Communion at Christian Fellowship UCC is shared both by Intinction, in which the community comes forward in to receive the gifts of God, and also by Passing the Tray, in which we invite the community to serve one another seated in the pew.

 In the sacrament of baptism, we are named and marked with the seal of Christ once and for all.

 One Lord, One Faith, One Baptism

 If you are interested in becoming baptized – we ask that you meet with our Senior Pastor– even if you’ve never met before!
 In our tradition we baptize by both full immersion and sprinkling.
-In meeting with Rev. Hill you will learn the history of baptism, it’s meaning in and for our lives, and the journey (if the the family is seeking to baptize their young child(ren)) toward Confirmation, which is the next step for all children and youth.
+In meeting with our Senior Pastor you will learn the history of baptism, it’s meaning in and for our lives, and the journey (if the the family is seeking to baptize their young child(ren)) toward Confirmation, which is the next step for all children and youth.